 How do they involve attorneys?

 Unfortunately, it is not uncommon for scammers to pretend to have connections with a particular law firm and claim that the firm is helping with a legal matter.
-The scammers, who have created a fake law firm that looks legitimate online, will then request personal information like a date of birth, Social Security number or detailed financial information like a bank account number.
+The scammers, who have created a fake law firm that looks legitimate online, will then request personal information like date of birth, Social Security number, or detailed financial information like a bank account number.
 As the con continues, the scammers will likely request large sums of money through the fake law firm, although it will look like it is coming from a real attorney.

 How can you protect yourself?

 If you meet a love interest online, be wary if:

 - They refuse to meet you in person